TessorNetwork/Fury/docs/app_developers/furyapi-introduction.md

 In the https://testnet.commercio.network chain, a tool that allows to recharge a wallet (with COM token) is available.

-A destination address (`addr`) and the amount to be recharged with  (`amount` expressed in ucommercio) must be provided to the faucet endpoint (https://faucet-testnet.commercio.network/give).
+A destination address (`addr`) and the amount to be recharged with  (`amount` expressed in ufury) must be provided to the faucet endpoint (https://faucet-testnet.commercio.network/give).

 **Example**
 Suppose you want to recharge with `10 COM` your wallet address `did:com:1fjqvugs6dfwtax3k4zzh46pswmwryc8ff7f0mv`